Basic norm: Neo-Kantian

-Symbolic and hypothetical readings of the basic norm
+Symbolic

 In different contexts, Kelsen would indicate his preferences in different ways, with some Neo-Kantians asserting that late in life Kelsen would largely abide by the symbolic reading of the term when used in the Neo-Kantian context, and as he has documented.
-The Neo-Kantian reading of Kelsen can further be subdivided into three subgroups, with each representing their own preferred reading of the meaning of the 'Grundnorm,' which were identifiable as (a) the Marburg Neo-Kantians, (b) the Baden-Baden Neo-Kantians, and (c) his own Kelsenian reading of the Neo-Kantian school with which his writings on this subject are often associated, as found in his response to the Cohen exchange circa 1911-1914.
+The Neo-Kantian reading of Kelsen can further be subdivided into three subgroups, with each representing their own preferred reading of the meaning of the "Grundnorm", which were identifiable as (a) the Marburg Neo-Kantians, (b) the Baden-Baden Neo-Kantians, and (c) his own Kelsenian reading of the Neo-Kantian school with which his writings on this subject are often associated, as found in his response to the Cohen exchange circa 1911-1914.

-Supplementary comments and references
+Hart and others

-This has led to criticism from noted authors such as H. L. A. Hart, who refers to the theory as a `needless duplication' of the `living reality' of the courts and officials actually identifying the law in accordance with the constitution's rules.
+This has led to criticism from noted authors such as H. L. A. Hart, who refers to the theory as a "needless duplication" of the "living reality" of the courts and officials actually identifying the law in accordance with the constitution's rules.
 It is mystifying to posit a rule beyond these rules, which adds, superfluously in Hart's view, that the constitution is to be obeyed.
+However, Hart's criticism weighs more on Kelsen's characterization of the Basic Norm as a "hypothesis", a "postulate", or an "assumption" rather than dismissing the concept entirely, still identifying it with his own 'Rule of Recognition'.

-Kelsen also attempted to explain International Law by applying the concept of there being a Grundnorm superior to all the Grundnorms of the state.
+Kelsen also attempted to explain international law by the concept of a Grundnorm superior to all the Grundnorms of the state.
 This theory has been severely criticised by theorists like Hart and Lord Lloyd, though others, such as followers of various schools of the future development of the United Nations, including Grenville Clark and Louis B. Sohn of Harvard, who have strongly endorsed it.